 Meetings are a combination of book club, social events, student programming, study groups, and community service

+and education.
 Members are involved to the degree which suits them and fulfills their personal goals.
-Many members
+Many

-enjoy just book discussions while others enjoy the programming, planning, and activities.
-We invite you to
+members enjoy just book discussions while others enjoy the programming, planning, and activities.
+We invite

 Treasurer: Kathy Anderson